There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) minor essay; (2) research essay; and (3) presentation.
+Indicative assessments in this unit are as follows: (1) pre-class minor essay; (2) in-class exercise (e.g. daily blog); and (3) post-class research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)